Buddhist symbolism

 symbols are depicted in early Buddhist art.
 Many of these are ancient, pre-Buddhist and pan-Indian symbols of auspiciousness (mangala).
 According to Karlsson, Buddhists adopted these signs because "they were meaningful, important and well-known to the majority of the people in India."
 They also may have had apotropaic uses, and thus they "must have been a way for Buddhists to protect themselves, but also a way of popularizing and strengthening the Buddhist movement."

 At its founding in 1952, the World Fellowship of Buddhists adopted two symbols to represent Buddhism.
-These were a traditional eight-spoked Dharma wheel and the five-colored flag.
+These were a traditional eight-spoked Dhamma wheel and the five-colored flag.

 Early Buddhist symbols

 The earliest Buddhist art is from the Mauryan era (322 BCE – 184 BCE), there is little archeological evidence for pre-Mauryan period symbolism.
 Early Buddhist art (circa 2nd century BCE to 2nd century CE) is commonly (but not exclusively) aniconic (i.e. lacking an anthropomorphic image), and instead used various symbols to depict the Buddha.
 The best examples of this aniconic period symbolism can be found at sites like Sanchi, Amaravati, Bharhut, Bodhgaya and Sarnath.
 According to Karlsson, three specific signs, the Bodhi tree, the Dharma wheel, and the stupa, occur frequently at all these major sites and thus "the earliest Buddhist cult practice focused on these three objects".

 Among the earliest and most common Buddhist symbols found in these early Buddhist sites are the stupa (and the relics therein), the Dharma wheel, the Bodhi Tree, the triratna (three jewels), the vajra seat, the lotus flower, and the Buddha footprint.
 Several animals are also widely depicted, such as elephants, lions, nāga and deer.
 Contemporary Buddhist art contains numerous symbols, including unique symbols not found in early Buddhism.